-Absolutely nothing fancy– a little English, a little Western and a great deal of path rides.
-However I studied the horses’ habits and got the sense that the equine psyche wasn’t all that various from the feline one.
+Nothing fancy– a little English, a little Western, and a great deal of path rides.
+However, I studied the horses’ habits and got the sense that the equine psyche wasn’t all that various from the feline one.

 The Connection Between Cats and Horses

 ” Most individuals look at me dumbfounded when I say that cats are a lot like horses,” says Lisa Ross-Williams, a natural horse care consultant and associate editor of Natural Horse Magazine.